verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] what if i just extend my youth forever by doing one Master’s after the other? what then?
 - [ ] Your pride won't be making our choices today
 - [ ] Twenty-six years before this story opens the had been born to the family a son
+- [ ] So you’ll have Sunday to recover before greeting the world again on Monday